Non-Asymptotic Analysis of a UCB-based Top Two Algorithm: Experiments

-\paragraph{Larger Sets of Arms} Next, we evaluate the impact of larger number of arms (up to $K=1000$).
-The ``$1$-sparse'' scenario of \citet{Jamieson14Survey} sets $\mu_1 = 1/4$ and $\mu_{i} = 0$ for all $i \neq 1$, i.e. $H(\mu) = 32 (K-1)$ (see Appendix~\ref{app:ss_supplementary_experiments} for other instances).
+\paragraph{Larger sets of arms} We evaluate the impact of larger number of arms.
+The ``$1$-sparse'' scenario of \cite{Jamieson14Survey} sets $\mu_1 = 1/4$ and $\mu_{i} = 0$ for all $i \neq 1$, i.e. $H(\mu) = 32 (K-1)$ (see Appendix~\ref{app:ss_supplementary_experiments} for other instances).
 We consider algorithms with low computational cost.
-In Figure~\ref{fig:larger_set_arms}, all algorithms have the same linear scaling in $K$ (i.e. in $H(\mu)$).
+In Figure~\ref{fig:random_and_large_instances_experiments}(b), all algorithms have the same linear scaling in $K$ (i.e. in $H(\mu)$).
 Faced with an increase in the number of arms, the TS leader used in T3C appears to be more robust than the UCB leader in \hyperlink{TTUCB}{TTUCB}.
-This is a common feature of UCB algorithms since the bonus of each sub-optimal arm has to be overcome.
+This is a common feature of UCB algorithms which have to overcome the bonus of sub-optimal arms.